 salads, cakes like Punchbowl Cake Recipe, and pies.

-Coffee Jelly Recipe An old dessert recipe made with unsweetened gelatin, brewed coffee, sherry covered with milk or cream and topped with German Chocolate Sauce and whipped cream.
+An old dessert recipe made with unsweetened gelatin, brewed coffee, sherry covered with milk or cream and topped with Chocolate Sauce and Homemade Whipped Cream.

 Made with fresh or canned pears, lemon pie, lime Jello, and Maraschino cherries for a refreshing, delightful flavor combination.